Day-exe/Portfolio-Projects/README.md

 ## Project 2: Recipe Converter
 A project comissioned by my counselor, Ms. Howard.
 The goal is to make a program that can break recipies down into smaller batches.

+# About The Author
+All projects written by Day (no, that is not my real name).
+I have been writing programs since around 2020.
+My first language was C++ which I learned from Michael Reeves' videos, who was my initial inspiration for learning to write code.
+I later learned how to write in Java at the local community college which is the language that I use now.
+I am a student of the Information Technology Oracle Academy (ITOA) and am currently in high school (grad year of 2026).
+I also write, do taekwondo, and enjoy spending time outside.
+If you want more info, including some contact methods, you can find them on my [Carrd](hhttps://days-desc.carrd.co)